This course builds on knowledge acquired in the Statistics course at the Master in Finance.

-There will be theoretical and applied (with the R statistical software) frontal and online lectures compliant with
+There will be theoretical and applied (with the R statistical software) frontal lectures

 Class participation is a mandatory component of the course grade.